-Ascension Parish roadwork affecting Sunshine Bridge begins today
+St. James roadwork affecting Sunshine Bridge begins Wednesday

 Latest Weather Blog

-Ascension Parish roadwork affecting Sunshine Bridge begins today
+St. James roadwork affecting Sunshine Bridge begins Wednesday

 A bridge inspection will begin on Wednesday, August 17, and will affect the right lanes of LA 70 east and westbound at the Sunshine Bridge until August 25 (weather permitting).